xjtu-enre/ENRE-ts/docs/relation/extend.md

 ## Relation: Extend

-An `Extend Relation` establishes a link between `Class Entity`s and `Interface Entity`s that enables hierarchical reusing.
+An `Extend Relation` establishes a link between `Class Entity`s and `Interface Entity`s that enables hierarchical reusing, or setups a restriction on `Type Parameter Entity`.

 Underlying JavaScript utilizes prototype-chain to emulate class `extend`ing, where fields and methods, when referenced, are